First Drive: 2018 Kia Rio Hatchback Review

 2018 Kia Rio Hatchback.
 Photo: Amee Reehal

 It’s an embedded modem inside the car head unit, eliminating the need for a phone and offering a full suite of remote services that tap into the Rio’s brain, from remotely starting your car to activating the heated steering wheel — all from an app or a browser.
 Mechanical advantages include monthly vehicle health reports to help troubleshoot any internal issues.
+But there will be a cost.
+Fortunately, UVO Intelligence is free for the first 5-years right now.

 pair of silver 2018 Kia Rio Hatchback on the street